 Did Pentecostals support Prohibition?
-“The Prohibition” refers to a time (1920-1933) when the production, transportation, and sale of alcohol was illegal in the United States.
+“The Prohibition” refers to a time (1920-1933) when the production, transportation, and sale of alcohol were illegal in the United States.

 Many Christian denominations supported the restrictions on alcohol, including the Assemblies of God, the largest Pentecostal denomination in the country.
 In many ways, Pentecostal denominations and churches still support Prohibition-era principles.
 (Also see Do Pentecostals Believe in the Trinity?)

-If the Bible sometimes uses the image of alcohol in a positive way (e.g. Amos 9:13), and Jesus changed water into wine (John 2:1-11), and Paul encouraged Timothy to drink wine when he has an ailing stomach (1 Tim.
+If the Bible sometimes positively uses the image of alcohol (e.g., Amos 9:13), Jesus changed water into wine (John 2:1-11), and Paul encouraged Timothy to drink wine when he has an ailing stomach (1 Tim.
 5:23), why do Pentecostals advocate for complete abstinence?
-Why doesn’t the tradition just forbid drunkenness like the Bible teaches (e.g. Eph, 5:18, Gal.
+Why doesn’t the tradition just forbid drunkenness like the Bible teaches (e.g., Eph, 5:18, Gal.
 5:21, 1 Cor.
 6:10)?
 Here are reasons often cited for abstinence,

 - Abstinence avoids sin: The Pentecostal tradition suggests abstinence is the best application of the Bible’s warnings about the dangers of drinking alcohol.

 - Abstinence helps Christians to love other people: Not drinking alcohol is the best way that a Christian can love people who have problems with alcohol.